-A web framework is a code library that makes a developer's life easier when building reliable, scalable and maintainable web applications.
+A web framework is a code library that makes web development faster and easier by providing common patterns for building reliable, scalable and maintainable web applications.
+After the early 2000s, professional web development projects always use an existing web framework except in very unusual situations.

 Web frameworks encapsulate what developers have learned over the past twenty years while programming sites and applications for the web.
 Frameworks make it easier to reuse code for common HTTP operations and to structure projects so other developers with knowledge of the framework can quickly build and maintain the application.